Climate refuges: 5 French cities where life will be good in 2050

 nantes ville futur.png

 With its moderate oceanic climate, Nantes appears to be a safe bet in the face of the impacts of global warming.
-Close to the Loire and the Atlantic, the city enjoys balanced weather conditions, even in the event of major climate change.
-The French Ministry of Ecological Transition and theEuropean Environment Agency (EEA ) rank Nantes among the cities best prepared for the consequences of climate change.
-The city has put in place numerous initiatives to green its neighborhoods, combat urban heat islands and improve its living environment.
+Close to the Loire and the Atlantic, the city benefits from balanced weather conditions, even in the event of major climate changes.
+The Ministère de la Transition Écologique and theAgence Européenne de l'Environnement (EEA) rank Nantes in their ranking of the cities best prepared for the consequences of climate change.
+The city has also implemented numerous initiatives to green its neighborhoods, combat urban heat islands and improve its living environment.

-By 2050, Nantes is set to experience sustained demographic growth, attracting residents in search of climate stability and quality of life.
+By 2050, Nantes is expected to experience sustained demographic growth, attracting inhabitants in search of climate stability and quality of life.
 With over 30% more green space planned by then, Nantes is positioning itself as a city where nature and modernity coexist harmoniously.
 Local initiatives include the creation of cool zones along the riverbanks, the renaturation of the banks of the Loire and an ambitious plan to reduce the metropolis' greenhouse gas emissions.

 Nantes in figures 📉